tnthreat33/Phase-1-Project/README.md

 This application used fetch to GET jokes from the JokesAPI (listed below).

 API
 The API used is https://sv443.net/jokeapi/v2/#joke-type.
-This API includes over 1369 total jokes.
 In the application the joke of the day button pulls from vetted jokes that do not include nsfw, religious, political, racist, sexist, explicit.
+The dropdown and search box search through 10 jokes because this is the limit given by the API.